bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] Add custom seed option in main menu eventually
 - [ ] Change RNG so that Trails/Boss/Charon, Shop, and coin RNG are all different.

+**Potential Coins**
+Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.
+Icarus - Waxen Wings, Melting - Shards based on number of heads; but if all heads, destroyed Hercules - Twelve Labors - Increased payoff each time it pays out in a row.
+Reset to 0 on tails.
+Base amount determined by denomination level.
+Tantalus - Whenever this card is on heads, gain souls then immediately turn it to tails.
+Helios - Sun Rise and Set - Gain 1 soul, plus another 3 souls for every coin to the right of this, then move once to the left.
+Also blesses coins as it passes.
+??? - +1 soul per 20/17/14/10 life you have.
+??? - At the end of the round, destroy this and gain a random coin of greater value. (low payoff) ??? - 10/20/30/40 souls, reduced by 3/5/7/9 for each power you've used this toss.

+Perseus - Reflect the Gorgon's Gaze- Turn a coin to stone (never flips again, does not recharge) or unstone a coin.
+Stone coins also lose 1 value.
+??? - Blank 2 random tails coins.
+??? - This payoff, when you would lose life, gain that much instead.
+Requires 6/5/4/3 tosses to recharge.
+??? - Gain a random Obol/Diobol/Triobol/Tetrobol (on heads).
+It is Doomed (destroy at the end of the round).
+??? - Gain a coin with +5/-5 and flip it.
+After payoff, destroy it.
+??? - Hero - Downgrade a monster coin.
+If this destroys it, gain 10 souls. (diobol - 15 souls; triobol - double downgrade; tetrobol - 30 souls.)
+??? - Infinite uses.
+Reflip a coin, then lose 1 life.
+Life loss increases each time this is used.
+Resets when upgraded.
+Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use) Notus - Southern Heat - Choose a coin.
+Swap positions with it, then reflip each coin between that coin and this coin.
+Boreas - Northern Hail - Choose a coin.
+Swap positions with it, then reflip this coin's new neighbors.
+Zephyros - Westward Breeze - Choose a coin.
+Move it to the left, then reflip its neighbors (but not it).
+Eurus - Eastern Turbulence - Choose a coin.
+Move it to the rightmost position.
+Reflip the leftmost and rightmost coins.
+Gaia - Gravitic Pull - pull a coin 1 space closer to this coin (pulls to other side if already adjacent), then flip both coins adjacent to this coin to their opposite side.
+Uranus - Sky Pulse - choose a coin.
+Push the coin to the left and right of that coin once away from it.
+Then reflip each coin to the left of the coin pushed left or the right of the coin pushed right.
+??? - Choose a coin.
+Pull it once closer to this coin.
+Then flip each coin that moved.
+??? - Destroy this coin.
+Gain 1 god power charge, 3 arrows, 5 souls, and 3 life.
+Upgrades each round.
+Dolos - Choose a coin.
+This coin permanently becomes a copy of that coin.
+??? - Split a Diobol, Triobol, or Tetrobol into two coins of half value (cannot be used on Obols) ??? - Transform into a random heads power coin every flip.
+The first time this power is used, permanently become that type of coin.
+??? - Jack of all coins - rotates between these powers each toss, only ever 1 activation, cannot be upgraded: Reflip, Bless, Freeze, Destroy, Stone
+??? - Reflip the coins to the left and right of this.
+Whenever you use a neighboring coin's power, it spends from here instead.
+Fickle Nymph - Coins to the left land on heads 10/12/15/18% more often; coins to the right land on tails more often.
+Power - move this randomly once to the left or right.
+	- [ ] Daedalus(?) - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
+		- [ ] Handling - Each side of this coin is the Daedalus power, which is "permaently copy another coin's power to this face."
+??? - Daedalus - Copy another coin's power onto this coin's tails and give it +0/1/2/3 charges, but it does not recharge naturally.
+Midas - Gain a golden Obol/Diobol/Triobol/Tetrobol!
+Golden coins do nothing, but can be used to pay for tolls or other abilities
+??? - Destroy this coin.
+Gain 2 coins of equal denomination.
+Cannot be upgraded in the shop.
+Upgrades automatically when a round ends.

+		- [ ] Odysseus - The Hero's Return.
+A variety of stages in order must be completed.
+Always starts as Obol and upgrades at set points; cannot be upgraded in shop.
+Change flavor text each use.
+			- [ ] Reflip 2 random coins.
+			- [ ] Lose 5 shards.
+			- [ ] Bless a coin.
+			- [ ] Exchange a coin.
+			- [ ] Destroy a coin.
+			- [ ] Move a coin thrice to the left (must be able to move the coin).
+			- [ ] Curse a coin and its neighbors.
+			- [ ] Change a coin to heads.
+			- [ ] Reflip each coin on hjeads.
+			- [ ] Upgrade a coin.
+			- [ ] Destroy your highet value coin besides this, lose all god power charges, and gain an upgraded monster coin which cannot be destroyed or spent.
+			- [ ] Bury this coin.
+After 5 tosses, return, permanently change to heads, and annihilate all monster coins.
+			- [ ] Turn your souls into life.
+Flip all your coins to heads.
+Destroy this coin.

+		- [ ] Pandora - 7 sins + hope (alt win condition)
+			- [ ] Wrath - Lose all your life (minimum 25)
+			- [ ] Sloth - End the round.
+Must be the first power you use this round.
+			- [ ] Greed - lose 100 souls.
+			- [ ] Gluttony - lose every charge from a heads coin (min 20), curse all coins.
+			- [ ] Lust - lose all your god power charges. permanently destroy your god statue.
+			- [ ] Pride - flip all your coins to tails and freeze them.
+			- [ ] Envy - transform every other coin into a random coin and reflip them.
+			- [ ] Hope - you win the game.

+THIS WOULD BE GOOD AS A MONSTER
+	- [ ] ??? - Merchant - Randomly transforms between the following 'powers'/'items', which cost souls to use
+		- [ ] Freeze a coin.
+		- [ ] Reflip a coin.
+		- [ ] Make a coin Lucky.
+		- [ ] Bless a coin.
+		- [ ] Change a coin to its other face.
+		- [ ] Clear negative statuses from a coin.
+??? - Many charges - Change a random coin to its other side.